Non-zero total correlation means non-zero quantum correlation: Summary and discussions

 \acknowledgements

-This work was carried out when Lin Chen was visiting the Institute of Physics, CAS, China.
+This work was carried out when L.C. was visiting the Institute of Physics, CAS, China.
 He was mainly supported by MITACS and NSERC.
 The CQT is funded by the Singapore MoE and the NRF as part of the Research Centres of Excellence programme.
-B.L. and H.F. were supported by ``973'' program (2010CB922904) and NSFC (11175248).
+B.L. and H.F. were supported by ``973'' program (2010CB922904), NSFC (11175248,11305105) and NSFJXP (20132BAB212010).